 Sea-floor characteristics affect the distribution, abundance, and behavior of bottom-dwelling fish and shellfish of commercial and recreational value.
 USGS scientists are mapping benthic (sea-floor) habitats in both Federal and State waters to better understand seabed framework and dynamics and to support fisheries management efforts.

-Above, land-derived sediment (brown) drifts over coral reefs off the Island of Maui, Hawai`i.
+Land-derived sediment (brown) drifts over coral reefs off the Island of Maui, Hawai`i.
 USGS scientists are studying the effects of sediment and pollutants on coral-reef health.
-Inset: Mike Torresan and Charlene Tetlak Parsons collect water sample for analysis of suspended sediment.
+Inset: Mike Torresan and Charlene Parsons collect water sample for analysis of suspended sediment.

 USGS scientists are mapping the distribution and condition of coral reefs as part of a national effort to understand and protect these fragile environments.
 A special focus is on the influence of land-derived sediments and contaminants on reef health.
 Projects are underway in Hawai`i and Guam in cooperation with the National Park Service, the University of Hawai`i, and others.

-For more information, please visit our Pacific Coral Reef Geology and Oceanography web pages
+For more information, please visit our USGS Pacific Coral Reefs Website.

 The Elwha River Restoration Project will reconnect the water, salmon and sediment of a pristine river and coast of the Olympic Peninsula of Washington.
 Coordinated by the National Park Service, restoration of the Elwha River will include the removal of two large dams that have blocked salmon and sediment passage for almost 100 years.
 Dam removal will begin in September 2011 and last approximately 2.5 years.
 Following dam removal, salmon will be able to spawn in pristine river habitats of the Olympic National Park, and sediment will once again flow down the river and to the eroding shoreline.